Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-RFC-data-collection-and-data-schema-for-admin-panel.md

 _____________________________
 ## End points
-thi seccion details the required end points for the admin panel
+This seccion details the required end points for the admin panel

-###url
+### URL
-the recommended url for all services is `admin_panel/api/**endpint**`
+The recommended url for all services is `admin_panel/api/**endpint**`

 ### admins:

 #### list of admins
-without filters, this enpoint will fetch a full list o admins and super admins
+Without filters, this enpoint will fetch a full list o admins and super admins

 * URL: `/admins/`
 * Method: `GET`